-NEW!
-The public comment period for proposed rule changes related to central registry findings and admission assessment requirements in Chapters 745, 748, and 749 in the Texas Register is February 13 through March 16, 2015. [learn more]
+The public comment period for proposed rule changes related to central registry findings and admission assessment requirements in Chapters 745, 748, and 749 in the Texas Register was February 13 through March 16, 2015. [learn more]

 Each minimum standards chapter has an appendix that includes TAC 745 Subchapter F rules relating to background checks.
 Those rules reference charts that specify whether a conviction permanently or temporarily bars a person from being present at an operation while children are in care, whether a person is eligible for a risk evaluation, and whether a person who is eligible may be present at the operation pending the outcome of the risk evaluation.
 See the Criminal Convictions Charts page for more information.